mrbid/TuxPusher/README.md

 ---

 ## License
 This software TuxPusher is released under the [GPL-2.0-only](https://spdx.org/licenses/GPL-2.0-only.html) license.
 Being released under 'GPL-2.0-only' means that any subsequent versions of the GPL-2.0 license are NOT applicable to the source code or assets in this GitHub repository.
-This GPL-2.0-only licensing includes source code and all assets with the exception of the Tux 3D asset ([tux.h](assets/tux.h)) created by [Andy Cuccaro](https://sketchfab.com/andycuccaro) which is licenced under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+This GPL-2.0-only licensing includes source code and all assets apart from the Tux 3D asset ([tux.h](assets/tux.h)) created by [Andy Cuccaro](https://sketchfab.com/andycuccaro) which is licenced under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).